data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 Within the Unix shell you can now:

-- use the command 'pwd' to find out where you are in on your computer
+- use the command `pwd` to find out where you are in on your computer
-- use the command 'ls' to list directory contents
+- use the command `ls` to list directory contents
 - use flags `-l` and `-lh` to guide the output of the `ls` command
 - use the command `cd` to move around your computer

 ______
-### Basics - interacting with files
+### Basics

 **SLIDE** As well as navigating directories, you can interact with files on the command line: you can read them, open them, run them, and even edit them, often without ever having to leave the interface.
 Sometimes it is easier to do this using a Graphical User Interface, such as Word or your normal explorer, but the more you work here the more it is useful and the more you write scripts the more you'll need this basic knowledge